 In 2012, in Maisto v.
 State, the Court of Appeals, based on Court precedents, denied the State’s motion to dismiss this educational opportunity and school funding case, filed in 2008 by parents in several small city school districts to challenge the State’s underfunding of their schools.
 The case was tried in 2015, and a decision rendered in 2016.
 The trial court ruling is on appeal, and the parties anticipate a decision in 2017.
 For more information see Maisto Overview.

 In 2016, in New Yorkers for Students’ Educational Rights (NYSER) v.
 State, a State intermediate appellate court denied defendants’ motion to dismiss this challenge to State underfunding of school districts statewide.
-The State appealed, and the parties anticipate a decision in 2017.
+The State appealed, and the parties anticipate a decision in 2017 from the Court of Appeals, the State’s highest Court.